Secret of Mana: the seed that awakened my love for JRPGs

 The child in front of the screen: discovering a universe

-running, waiting for the gauge to fill before unleashing a strike, opening the ring menu to find a spell or item.
+Each action became a ritual: running, keeping the gauge full to unleash an attack, opening the ring menu to find a spell or an item.
+Three simple gestures that, through repetition, became second nature.

 Even today, I think I write and create the same way: I rush in, I charge up, I pause to choose.